Journeyman (sports): Journeyman quarterback

+Since they are usually carrying a playbook, communicating with the starter, and observing patterns, being a journeyman is often a stepping stone to coaching careers.
+Quarterbacks who have been described as journeymen before becoming NFL coaches include McCown, Mike Kafka, and Sean Mannion.
+Doug Pederson was a journeyman before winning Super Bowl LII as Foles' head coach.

 Boxing, kickboxing and mixed martial arts

 In boxing, kickboxing and mixed martial arts, a journeyman is a fighter who has adequate skill, but is not of the caliber of a contender or gatekeeper.
 Journeymen typically serve as opponents for young up-and-coming prospects and will often step in on short notice should a scheduled fighter get injured or be otherwise unavailable for a bout.
 While no match for contenders, they may still have a winning record against less-skilled fighters.

 In testimony to the United States Senate Committee on Commerce, Science, and Transportation, DeGuardia states that becoming a journeyman is the fate of many professional boxers, and that a boxer will realize that he has become a journeyman "after about 10 years" in the profession.
 Journeymen boxers float "from promoter to promoter, or manager to manager, hoping to get placed as opponents in fights" by promoters.
 They will "fight all the time, anywhere, in order to make enough money to get by."
 In earlier testimony to the committee, it had been reported that some journeymen boxers regard themselves as existing in the sport solely as "a body for better men to beat on."

 Svinth reports that the activities of journeymen boxers changed over the course of the 20th century, with journeymen of the 1920s fighting a couple of times per week and spending little time in the gymnasium, but journeymen of the 1990s fighting a couple of times per year and sparring in the gymnasium three or four nights per week.